-This clock is in excellent condition for it’s age and has some intriguing features; first, a circular disk that one rotates on the crutch to put the clock in beat to compensate for a surface that is not level; second, 4 strike rods, 1 for the first strike of the bim-bam and 3 for the second; third, a storage cradle on the back door for the pendulum bob just below the key holder and fourth, a very effective and robust two-piece steel strike lock.
-It even came with the original operating instructions in English and German.
+This clock is in excellent condition and has some intriguing features; first, a circular disk that one rotates on the crutch to put the clock in beat to compensate for a surface that is not level; second, 4 strike rods, 1 for the first strike of the bim-bam and 3 for the second; third, a storage cradle on the back door for the pendulum bob just below the key holder and fourth, a very effective and robust two-piece steel strike lock, a aid in transporting the clock.
+The original operating instructions in English and German were included.

-The bim-bam clock was not unique.
-Many companies made bim-bam clocks because they appealed to the masses due to their pleasant melody.
-The bim-bam mechanical strike clock movement is one that strikes out the two-note bim-bam melody on the hour and half hour.
-This mechanical strike mechanism is made up of two and sometimes up to 4 finely tuned copper rods (as in this Juba clock) mounted to a cast iron block.
+Bim-bam clocks are not unique.
+Many companies made bim-bam clocks.
+They appealed to the masses due to the distinctive strike.
+The mechanical strike mechanism is made up of two and sometimes up to four finely tuned copper rods (as in this clock) mounted to a cast iron block.

-At one time clocks with unique tonal sounds were called Normandy chimes, so, instead of one strike on the hour and half hour, there were two.
+At one time clocks with unique tonal sounds were called Normandy chimes.
+Instead of one strike on the hour and half hour, there were two.
 It was a musical dual tone, instead of a single, (often harsh sounding) single hourly or half hour strike.
 The American Gilbert Clock Company made several mantel clocks in the 1920s that had what Gilbert termed a “Normandy Chime”.
-Gilbert explicitly called this the “Normandy Chime”, which was supposed to have been patterned off the old bells of Normandy, France.
-Is the Normandy chime the precursor to the bim-bam?
-Who knows!
+Gilbert explicitly called this the “Normandy Chime”, which was supposed to have been patterned off the old bells of Normandy, The Normandy chime is the precursor to the bim-bam.

-It is not easy to find information on this clock company despite endless searching.
-I see a number of YouTube videos (they are terrible by the way) that demonstrate a chiming or a striking Juba clock but contain no description or history of the company in any of them.
-Who or what is Juba Schatz?
+Information on this clock company is scarce.
+Several YouTube videos demonstrate a chiming or a striking Juba clock but contain no description or history of the company.

 The formal company name is Jahresuhren-Fabrik August Schatz und Söhne gmbh.
-From my research I discovered that company was formed in 1881 and ceased production in 1981.
+I discovered that the company was formed in 1881 and ceased production in 1981.
 It was started by August Schatz who was born in 1854 and died in 1927.
-Family members subsequently took over the company upon his death.
-The Schatz company specialized in anniversary and mariner clocks but made cottage clocks, bracket clocks, mantel clocks, kitchen clocks and watches as well.
-I can only assume that the Juba clock brand was a marketing arm of Schatz.
+Family members took over the company after his death.

-My search for more information about this maker goes on.
+I will continue my search for more information about this important German maker.